KunpengSong/KunpengSong.github.io/_posts/2019-01-12-Backword-Propagate-in-CNN.md

 This article focus on the back propagate in CNN and its math foundation.

 The following picture shows the last 3 layer of CNN.
-This CNN has n layers totally.
+This CNN has n-1 layers totally.
 And we will demonstrate the **back propagate** and **weight updating** process of on it.

 ![](/images/posts/Backword_CNN/IMG_0603.JPG)